deepanshu-arya/python-projects/Weather_Report_API/readme.md

-# 📊 Python Report API
+# ⛅ Weather Report API (FastAPI)

-A FastAPI-based backend service to generate dynamic reports in **PDF, CSV, and JSON formats**.
+A simple and fast **Weather Report API** built using FastAPI.
-The API is lightweight, fast, and designed for easy integration with any frontend or automation system.
+It fetches real-time weather information such as temperature, humidity, wind speed, and conditions.

 ---

 ## 🚀 Features
-- Generate PDF reports using ReportLab
+- Get real-time weather data
-- Export data as CSV
+- Fetch temperature, humidity, wind speed
-- Get clean JSON responses
+- Clean and minimal FastAPI structure
-- Simple and modular FastAPI architecture
+- Easy to integrate with mobile or web apps
-- Easy to extend for custom reports
+- Supports city-based weather queries

 ---